dwshadle/florence-price-catalog/_texts/price-because.md

 --

 ## Notes
+[^fn1]: Dunbar's original poem is called "Compensation."
-[^fn1]: This manuscript contains pencil corrections in mm.
+[^fn2]: This manuscript contains pencil corrections in mm.
 13, 24, and 28.